Clash Royale: Reception

 Clash Royale received generally favorable reviews from critics according to review aggregator website Metacritic.
+Clash Royale was listed as one of the best mobile games of 2016 in multiple outlets, including Pocket Gamer, TouchArcade, Eurogamer, Game Informer, The Verge, GamesBeat, Digital Spy, Macworld and GamingBolt.
+In 2018, PCMag included it on their list of the 50 best iPhone games of all time.

 Reviewers praised the game's blend of different genres and mechanics, and the way Supercell simplified these disparate elements to create a game well-suited for mobile.
 Battles were described as accessible and intuitive, but hiding a surprising depth of strategy and complex decision-making.
 (Note: Attributed to multiple sources.)
 Their short length and fast pace were also praised.
 Harry Slater of Pocket Gamer enjoyed the flow of battles, with the increasing elixir generation in the last minute leading to "a frantic final scramble".
-Game Informer's Daniel Tack likewise enjoyed the "fun, fast" gameplay, finding it so addictive that "[a] quick five minute session can expand to eat an hour with terrifying ease".
+Game Informers Daniel Tack likewise enjoyed the "fun, fast" gameplay, finding it so addictive that "[a] quick five minute session can expand to eat an hour with terrifying ease".

 Jordan Minor, writing for PCMag UK, praised the game's production values and the "cartoony" visuals that he felt were "full of cheery personality".
 Tommaso Pugliese of Multiplayer.it also enjoyed the colorful art style and praised the variety of units available.
-The game's matchmaking system garnered mixed reactions.
-Tack felt the system worked well but Matt Thrower of Pocket Tactics complained it would sometimes place players against opponents with higher-level cards.

-The monetisation strategy, including the use of timers on chests that could be skipped by purchasing in-game currency, was received more negatively.
-Thrower argued it put up a paywall for success and ultimately "made what could have been a truly great game into merely a very good one."
-Minor complained that the timers meant the game "goes out of its way to prevent you from playing it", while Nick Gillet, for The Guardian, likened the game's free-to-play model to "[shaking] you down for change".
-Some reviewers were less negative, such as TouchArcade's Eli Hodapp, who argued that rewards from chests are less important than progressing into new arenas, which is free.
+The monetization strategy, including the use of in-game currency to skip chest timers, was received more negatively.
+Thrower called it "greedy" and argued it put up a paywall for success, ultimately "[making] what could have been a truly great game into merely a very good one."
+A number of reviewers questioned whether the game is "pay to win", especially in high-level competitive play.
+Nick Gillet, for The Guardian, likened the game's free-to-play model to "[shaking] you down for change".
+Some reviewers were less negative, such as TouchArcade's Eli Hodapp, who argued that gaining trophies is free and more important than unlocking rewards from chests.
 Craig Grannell, writing for Stuff, felt that although some would find chest timers restrictive, it helped him limit his playtime to a reasonable amount per day.
+The game's matchmaking system also garnered mixed reactions.